 As already said, the sheets will be 0.2 or 0.3 mm thick depending on the objects.
 Obviously, the more thicknesses, the higher the price will be.
-But doing everything in 0.3 seemed difficult to make the render the gangways correctly.
+But doing everything in 0.3 seemed difficult to render the foot walk appearance correctly.

-Note: the following has been modified to get stuck more closely to the calculation generally applied to sheet folding.
+Note: the following has been modified to get stuck more closely to the calculation generally applied to sheet bending.

-The folding takes place on lines engraved in half depth.
+The bending takes place on lines engraved in half depth.
 The width of the appropriate grooves must be determined.
-It is generally considered that the sheet stretches on the outer face of the fold and compresses on the inner face ; the median fibre does not vary.
-The following diagram is obtained (before / after folding at 90 °):
+It is generally considered that the sheet stretches on the outer face of the bend and compresses on the inner face ; the median fibre does not vary.
+The following diagram is obtained (before / after bending at 90°):